-All responsible partners in charge of quality are Licensed Certified Auditors with a minimum of 10 years of experience in providing audit services.
+All responsible partners in charge of quality are very experienced in providing audit services.

 All other employees engaged in the provision of audit services and other assurance services are responsible for the operational functioning of the quality control system (operational responsibility) within the limits of their competencies and authorities.